Physiotherapy Negligence Claims

 In short, Physiotherapy Negligence Claims: what causes them, exactly?

 Physiotherapy is a specialised branch of medicine that can help people of all ages.
 Though primarily known for treating back pain and sporting injuries, a physiotherapist’s knowledge can also help individuals who have been hurt in accidents or who are struggling with reduced mobility caused by ageing.

 Whether you pay to have physiotherapy from a private practitioner or it is something you access through the NHS, you should not expect that your treatment to leave you struggling more than before.
 Physiotherapy negligence is a small area of medical negligence.
-But one in which solicitors TMNE work with has experience handling.
+But one in which solicitors The Medical Negligence Experts work with have experience handling.

 What is Physiotherapy Negligence?